Paperboy (video game): Development

 In February 1983, during a brainstorming session at Atari, game designer Dave Ralston came up with the idea of a kid riding down the street on a bicycle and delivering papers.
 He took inspiration from his childhood experience of delivering newspapers.
-He drew the concepts on a transparency paper for an overhead projector.
+He drew the concepts on a cocktail napkin, and later a transparency paper for an overhead projector.
 When Ralston presented the idea for the game, named Paperboy, to the Atari leadership, it was approved and he received praise and allowance to develop the concept further.
 Programmer John Salwitz was initially reluctant to work on the game, but eventually came around to the idea and joined the team.

 Paperboys graphics, character concepts and art, and animation were done by Will Noble.
 The game originally featured a cast of "bizarre" enemy characters, including giant snails, ducks in business suits, ghosts, the Grim Reaper, the Wolfman, and scientists playing pianos.
 The only "ordinary" character was an old lady pushing a shopping cart.
 Street traffic included rolling pianos, huge nails, and speedboats.
 Early focus groups responded negatively to these designs, except the old lady.
 Salwitz stated that the game "did not resonate with the players because the reality [they] created was unreal".
 Product marketing executive Don Trager told the developers to concentrate on the focus group's few positive comments, and Russell "Rusty" Dawe took over as the new project manager.
 The cast of characters was changed to include people and animals from real life, such as bullies, alcoholics, burglars, skateboarders, joggers, breakdancers, cats, dogs, and swarms of bees.
 The Grim Reaper and the Wolfman were some of the "bizarre" characters that made the final cut.
-The vehicles were drawn by Ralston, with cars replacing the pianos and speedboats and the team members' initials being hidden in the vehicles (Ralston's were hidden in a construction sign).
+The vehicles were drawn by Ralston, with cars replacing the pianos and speedboats and the developers' initials being hidden in the vehicles (Ralston's were hidden in a construction sign).
 The street play field was also changed.
 Ralston created two 5-feet long foam storyboards of the entire street and transferred line drawings of the houses to them, then put a plastic sheet over it and drew the characters, items and objects.
 The orange and blue colors of the scores for the players in multiplayer mode were inspired by Salwitz and Ralston's love for the San Francisco Giants and Los Angeles Dodgers, respectively.
 Instead of having the player take the score away from others, the developers wanted to take the score from the player for breaking subscribers' windows.
 Creative director Lyle Rains came up with the idea of the "breakage bonus", separate from the main score.
 Due to the game having three difficulty settings, the team created the "Grand Slam High Score Table" to tie the three streets together and reward the player with a high score, hiring programmer Bob Flanagan to write it.